Become a Member Program

 Applications are accepted on a rolling basis, and reviewed by OEN's Advisory Council, made up of Member Program staff, along with the OEN Executive Director.

 Most programs with existing structure and capacity (a space to store gear, employees, fundraising systems) have required an average of six months of preparation and discussion before they are ready to become an affiliate.
 Organizations starting from "scratch" will take well over a year to organize and get off the ground.
 Most organizations will engage us in a consulting contract to support their initial program development.
 They then become a Network Member organization when they begin programming.
+Some communities have partnered with local outdoor shops to increase access to gear.

 The "Member Program Milestones" document will help you consider what a community timeline looks like, and what milestones are reached along the way to starting a program.
 Weather the program is in Chicago, or Little Rock, San Francisco or Schenectady, these milestones all apply.